cpiaulet/stctm/docs/content/running_exotune.rst

 Post-processing
 ---------------

-By default, *exotune* generates and saves the following to the results directory:
+By default, *exotune* generates and saves the following files to a custom directory created under ``exotune_results/``, starting with the prefix "fit".
+If only preprocessing is run (i.e., ``optimize_param = True``), or if the starting point is a time-series of spectra, the results from this preprocessing step will be in a folder starting with "preprocessOnly".

 Inputs and recordkeeping: